TAPS Working Group

 of a single-address single-stream model.
 The Transport Services

-architecture is designed: designed to:
+Architecture is designed: designed to:

 * to handle multiple candidate endpoints, protocols, and paths;